calphool/JX8P_PSU/README.md

 ![Alt text](JX8P_PSU.jpg)

-The power supply for the Roland JX8P is nearly 40 years old at this point, and if you own a JX8P you should probably be a little concerned about its typical manner of failing, which is to spike the +5V rail, which is your logic rail, frying lots of logic chips on your synth.
+The power supply for the Roland JX8P is nearly 40 years old at this point, and if you own a JX8P you should probably be a little concerned about its typical manner of failing, which is to spike the +5V rail (your logic rail) frying lots of logic chips on your synth.
 It is also built around heat generating linear regulators, which makes its demise even more likely.

 I decided to replace mine preventatively, and this project is the result of that effort.
 It's basically three Recom power modules with a common ground, and